Application and Registration

 We expect applications mainly from PhD Students and young Postdocs.
 Following the deadline date for applications, the selection will be based on the research interests of the Applicants and the quality of the abstracts they submit, and a broad geographic distribution will be ensured.

-and from the posters.
+The participants who will give the short oral presentations will be selected from the abstracts, and from the posters.
 Given the field of research covered by this Workshop, we expect many applications from both western and eastern European countries.

 Applicants who send an abstract for the presentation of a poster (or a short talk, if selected) will be favoured.
 Abstracts will be compiled in the program / abstract book.